-The Theology major provides students with a solid theological foundation for future ministry or further studies.
+This 126-hour degree program provides students with a solid theological foundation for future ministry or further studies.
 It is designed to familiarize students with each of the branches of theology, including Biblical Theology, Historical Theology, Philosophical Theology, Apologetics, and Systematic Theology.
 It also allows students to pursue studies in various theological topics or to emphasize a particular branch of theology in consultation with their advisors.